Who Can Answer Your Immigration Questions?

 - You cannot apply for lawful permanent residency because you have been in the United States for a long time unless you have lived here continuously since January 1, 1972

-- If you apply for employment authorization or lawful permanent residency when you do not qualify, the Department of Homeland Security will start removal proceedings against you, which may result in your removal from the United States
+- If you apply for employment authorization or lawful permanent residency when you do not qualify, the Department of Homeland Security may start removal proceedings against you, which may result in your removal from the United States

 - A lawful permanent resident may lose this status if he/she commits a crime or if he/she is outside the United States for more than six months without advance permission from the Department of Homeland Security